primatejs/primate/docs/modules/binding.md

 programming languages as concerns the request object that is passed to and the handlers (`view`, `redirect`) that are available to JavaScript routes.

-The `@primate/binding` module currently supports Go.
+The `@primate/binding` module currently supports TypeScript, Go, Python and Ruby.

 ## Install